 Local Brownfield Lists Local Lists of Landfill/Solid Waste Disposal Sites Local Lists of Hazardous Waste/Contaminated Sites Local Lists of Registered Storage Tanks Local Land Records (for activity and use limitations) Records of Emergency Release Reports (42 U.S.C.
-11004) Records of Contaminated Public Wells Forestry Reports Mineral and Mining Reports Geologic Reports Records of Oil and Gas Wells Sources
+11004) Records of Contaminated Public Wells

+Sources

+Department of Health/Environmental Division

+Fire Department

+Planning Department

-Department of Health/Environmental Division Fire Department Planning Department Building Permit/Inspection Department Local/Regional Pollution Control Agency Local/Regional Water Quality Agency Local Electric Utility Companies (for records relating to PCBs) Department of Natural Resources Division of Forestry Department of Land Management Department of Minerals/Mining U.S. Department of Interior - Bureau of Land Management
+Building Permit/Inspection Department

+Local/Regional Pollution Control Agency

+Local/Regional Water Quality Agency

+Local Electric Utility Companies (for records relating to PCBs)

 8.2.4 Physical Setting Sources-A current USGS 7.5 Minute Topographic Map (or equivalent) showing the area on which the property is located shall be reviewed.
 It is the only standard physical setting source and the only physical setting source that is required to be obtained (and only if it is reasonably ascertainable).
-One or more additional physical setting sources may be obtained at the discretion of the environmental professional.
-Because such sources provide information about the geologic, hydrogeologic, hydrologic, or topographic characteristics of a site, discretionary physical setting sources shall be sought when (1) conditions have been identified in which hazardous substances or petroleum products are likely to migrate to the property or from or within the property into the groundwater or soil and (2) more information than is provided in the current USGS 7.5 Minute Topographic Map (or equivalent) is generally obtained, pursuant to local good commercial and customary practice in initial environmental site assessments in the type of forestland or rural property transaction involved, in order to assess the impact of such migration on recognized environmental conditions in connection with the property.
+One or more additional physical setting sources may be obtained in the discretion of the environmental professional.
+Because such sources provide information about the geologic, hydrogeologic, hydrologic, or topographic characteristics of a site, discretionary physical setting sources shall be sought when (1) conditions have been identified in which hazardous substances or petroleum products are likely to migrate to the property or from or within the property into the groundwater or soil and (2) more information than is provided in the current USGS 7.5 Minute Topographic Map (or equivalent) is generally obtained, pursuant to local good commercial and customary practice in initial environmental site assessments in the type of commercial real estate transaction involved, in order to assess the impact of such migration on recognized environmental conditions in connection with the property.